Councilman David Marks' Accomplishments and Initiatives

 Preserving Open Space

-- Downzoned more than 417 acres to protect our communities from overdevelopment—the most ambitious plan in two decades in this part of Baltimore County, and the most land ever downzoned in Towson, Carney, and the Cromwell Valley.
+- Downzoned hundreds of acres to protect our communities from overdevelopment—the most ambitious plan in two decades in this part of Baltimore County, and the most land ever downzoned in Towson, Carney, and the Cromwell Valley.

 - Secured funding to build four parks in Perry Hall, two parks in Towson, and a new park along the Loch Raven Boulevard corridor.